ahsanatha/DAP-Final-Project/README.md

 # mini-project
-This Repository is basicly my mini-project for a course in mu college, which is Dasar Algoritma Pemrograman.
+This Repository is basicly my mini-project for a course in my college, which is Dasar Algoritma Pemrograman.

 <h1> What to do </h1>
   i need to make a program for tourist attraction(?) something like that.